Alessandrror/30-days-of-code/README.md

 ## Introduction

 The `30 days of code` is a popular trending in the programming and development world.
-The main idea is simple: <b>code for 30 days</b>.
+The main idea is simple: **code for 30 days**.

 In this case, I will use the challenges provided by [Hacker Rank](https://www.hackerrank.com/) and try to complete each challenge in a few languages ​​that I want to practice.